20kdc/c3ds-projects/tob/Formats/Creature_History_Blob.md

 * string name
   * Client enforces a limit on names by the amount of pixels in them - in practice this means a soft limit of about 32 characters should do.
   * The client likes to send this as empty while sending a user text update.
 If this is an either-or condition or not is unknown, so right now Natsue will assume blank names indicate this condition.
-* int hasUserText
+* int userTextCount
-* if hasUserText != 0:
-  * string userText
+* UserTextUpdate[userTextCount] userTextUpdates
-    * 7 lines, each up to about ~124 characters, so 896 is a good limit.
+  * Currently Natsue interprets the first user text update and doesn't attempt to read the index.
+This was originally a bug caused by a lack of understanding of this section, but ultimately it's probably for the best anyway.

 It's worth noting that the game will resend only ranges of events at times.